maruthiprasad06/fabzero/readme.md

  Next we had tea break.
  We installed 3DWOX software for 3D printing
  Did all the documentation of today's work in the repository.

+ #Day 3 at Fablab
+ Started the day with the installation of Kicad software.
+Its useful for the designing the electronic suecreek boards.
+Learnt the functionality of the Kicad software.
+After that we had Lunch break.

+ After that we had hands on the Vinyl cutter.
+We wrote our name in the inkscape software and then converted that image to the bitmap format.
+Mentor informed about the fabmodules.org with this software we can print our names, logo, design, etc.